Faculty and Staff

 9. Pass all departmental proficiency and/or participation requirements.

 Students may teach in no more than two levels or two subjects during one student teaching assignment.
-All students must be supervised by Concordia College faculty during their student teaching experience.
+All students must be supervised by Concordia College faculty or adjunct faculty during their student teaching experience.
 Students may complete additional student teaching experiences at another grade level, in another subject area, at a site providing a different cultural experience, or at an alternative education facility.
 Students are responsible for their own transportation and living expenses, tuition and honoraria for the classroom teacher(s).

 The student teaching experience is evaluated by the student, the classroom teacher and the college supervisor.
 Student teachers are evaluated by the criteria published in “Concordia College Student Teaching Handbook: A Resource for Student Teaching.”
 The college supervisor is ultimately responsible for assigning the grade for student teaching.
 Additional policies regarding student teaching are also identified in the student teaching handbook.